-Solutions Consultant conducted the final assessment on achievements, effectiveness and impact of Reproductive Health Initiative for Youth in Asia, Nepal Program (RHIYA/Nepal) on behalf of United Nations Fund for Population Activities (UNFPA).
-The main objective of the study was to assess the overall achievements, results/impact of the RHIYA Nepal, and provide recommendations for future actions and optimal utilisation of experiences and results under the next or upcoming phase of the RHIYA or any similar programme on ASRH to produce the final assessment report of the RHIYA Nepal.
+The solutions Consultant conducted the final assessment of achievements, effectiveness, and impact of the Reproductive Health Initiative for Youth in Asia, Nepal Program (RHIYA/Nepal) on behalf of the United Nations Fund for Population Activities (UNFPA).
+The main objective of the study was to assess the overall achievements, results/impact of the RHIYA Nepal, and provide recommendations for future actions and optimal utilization of experiences and results under the next or upcoming phase of the RHIYA or any similar program on ASRH to produce the final assessment report of the RHIYA Nepal.

 EQUAL ACCESS NEPAL/ DIGITAL BROADCAST INITIATIVES.
 PROGRAM ASSESSMENT (BASELINE AND ENDLINE STUDIES)

-Solutions Consultant-Research Works was involved in assessment of the program through baseline and end line study of Radio Listeners’ groups established by Equal Access/ Digital Broadcast Initiative.
+Solutions Consultant-Research Works was involved in the assessment of the program through baseline and end-line study of Radio Listeners’ groups established by the Equal Access/ Digital Broadcast Initiative.
 The general objective of this baseline study was to provide status on key indicators as well as provide measurable indicators to assess the project after completion.

 NEPAL FAMILY HEALTH PROGRAM (NFHP).
 ASSESSMENT OF COFP/C TRAINED PROVIDERS

-Solutions Consultant conducted an assessment of Comprehensive Family Planning and Counselling (COFP/C) trained service providers for National Health Training Centre (NHTC) on behalf of Nepal Family Health Program (NFHP).
-The main objective of the study was to assess the performance of the quality of care and counselling provided by the COFP/ C trained health personnel.
-The assessment covered 12 districts spread over 5 development regions of Nepal and included assessment of 80 health facilities
+The solutions Consultant conducted an assessment of Comprehensive Family Planning and Counselling (COFP/C) trained service providers for National Health Training Centre (NHTC) on behalf of the Nepal Family Health Program (NFHP).
+The main objective of the study was to assess the performance of the quality of care and counseling provided by the COFP/ C trained health personnel.
+The assessment covered 12 districts spread over 5 development regions of Nepal and included an assessment of 80 health facilities

 UNICEF/ NEPAL.
 ASSESSMENT OF CB-IMCI PROGRAMME IN KASKI AND TANAHU

 ENVIRONMENTAL HEALTH PROJECT, NEPAL (EHP/ NEPAL).
-RAPID ASSESSMENT OF KALA-AZAR PROGRAMME
+RAPID ASSESSMENT OF THE KALA-AZAR PROGRAMME